pyrates/roll/docs/reference.md

 Special extension that does not rely on the events’ mechanism.

-Launch a local server on port `3579`.
+Launch a local server on `127.0.0.1:3579` by default. `port` and `host` parameters allow you to customize.
+The `quiet` parameter does not display any message on startup.

 ## Events